ACS Considers Adding Safety Criteria To Fellows Nominations

 At an ACS Board of Directors meeting on Dec.
-14, current President Diane Grob Schmidt requested that the board review and reinforce its commitment to safety through its national awards and fellows program, as well as by adding safety to the society’s core values and strengthening references to safety in the Chemical Professional’s Code of Conduct.
+14, 2015, then-president Diane Grob Schmidt requested that the board review and reinforce ACS’s commitment to safety through its national awards and fellows program, as well as by adding safety to the society’s core values and strengthening references to safety in the Chemical Professional’s Code of Conduct.

 “We don’t want to make it harder for people to nominate worthy candidates for awards,” Schmidt says.
 “But we need to take a more visible and stronger position on safety.”